Elections Technology: Recording and Tabulating our Votes Correctly

 A note on counting ballots versus counting votes: Tabulators count both.
 Wisconsin’s local elections officials are justifiably proud of their rigorous efforts to make sure the voting machines counted the correct number of ballots.
 This is a good thing; it means they are being alert for signs of what’s called ‘retail’ election fraud–voters casting additional ballots.

-But that safeguard is powerless to detect or prevent ‘wholesale’ election fraud, in which the voting machines are misprogrammed to manipulate the vote totals for each candidate, without altering the total number of ballots.
+But that safeguard is powerless to detect or prevent ‘wholesale’ election fraud, in which the voting machines are misprogrammed to manipulate the vote totals for each candidate without altering the total number of ballots.
 Speak with your municipal clerk about the measures they use to verify that the tabulators counted the correct number of votes for each candidate.
 Chances are, they use no such measures, and choose instead to rely exclusively on hope and trust that nothing went wrong on Election Day.

 Sources of electronic miscounts